-There are a few different options available so be sure to read about each one to pick the best fraud alert for your individual situation.
-We’ll also take you step by step through the entire process to make sure you get it done right.
+There are a few different options available so be sure to read about each one to pick the best fraud alert for your situation.
+We’ll also take you step-by-step through the entire process to make sure you get it done right.

 Table of Contents

 - 1 What is a fraud alert?

 - 2 What’s the difference between a temporary fraud alert and an extended fraud alert?

 - 3 When would you need a fraud alert?

 - 4 How do you place a fraud alert?

 - 5 What is the contact information for each credit bureau?

 - 6 What are other ways to prevent identity theft?

 - 7 Bottom Line